Easy Mint Chocolate Chip Cottage Cheese Ice Cream

 Mint chocolate chip cottage cheese ice cream in a white bowl.

+I make this recipe when I want something cold and refreshing that still feels familiar and easy to enjoy.
 When I was a kid, my mom would take me to Thrifty’s for a scoop of mint chocolate chip ice cream after dance class if I did a good job.
-Mint chip has had a special place in my heart ever since!
-Now I can enjoy that nostalgic flavor in a way that actually makes me feel great — and still has me smiling from ear to ear.
+Mint chip has had a special place in my heart ever since.
+Now I can enjoy that nostalgic flavor in a way that actually makes me feel great and still leaves me smiling.

 Does chocolate chip mint cottage cheese ice cream taste like regular ice cream?

-Why You’ll Love This Mint Chocolate Chip Cottage Cheese Ice Cream Recipe
+Why This Mint Chocolate Chip Cottage Cheese Ice Cream Works

 Mint chocolate chip cottage cheese ice cream in a white bowl.